EGORIDI/Alpha-blog/README.md

 # README

+This is the repository for the first Alpha-blog app of the Complete Ruby on Rials Developer Course.

-This README would normally document whatever steps are necessary to get the application up and running.
+(This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: